jmichiels/atmel-start/readme.md

 ```
 $ atstart open
 ```
 As for `init`, this will open Atmel Start in a new Chrome Window.
-You will need to call `pull` again in order for the code to reflect the new configuration.
+You will have to call `pull` again in order for the code to reflect the updated configuration.